testingitman/backtester/README.md

 This project provides a Java Spring Boot backend and a React frontend for running trading strategy backtests using data from the Zerodha KITE API.
 Price data is cached in Redis to avoid redundant requests.
 A small in-memory history is kept for previous runs.

+## Prerequisites

+ - Java 8 or later with Maven
+- Node.js 18+ and npm
+- Python 3.11+ (for `rss_monitor.py`)
+- A Redis server running on `localhost:6379`
+- API keys configured in `config.yaml` for Zerodha KITE (key, secret and redirect URI), OpenAI and Telegram

 ## Backend

 The backend is located in the `backend` directory.
 It exposes a REST endpoint `/api/backtest` that accepts strategy name, symbol, candle period (e.g. `1d`, `1m`, `5m`, `30m`, `1w`), date range and initial capital.
 Supported strategies now cover a wide selection including: